Safety In Scouting

 Safety includes running activities, maintaining safe premises, food hygiene, safety online, managing emergencies, and accident and near miss reporting.
 Then there’s advice on bouncy castles and ticks, the list goes on.
-It is a wide and complex subject – John Milward can offer safety advice and can be reached on email@example.com.
+It is a wide and complex subject – for safety advice, email email@example.com.

 All adults should regularly review their White Card which is a summary of our Best Practice and available from the Scout Shop free of charge.

 Safe scouting: a code of conduct (listed on the Purple card)